miklosduma/dita_link_validator/README.md

 ## Expected structure
 The application assumes:
-* You use the DITA Open Toolkit or a software that relies on it.
-For example, Oxygen XML
 * External links are added to your ditamap as first-level `topicref` elements
 * All of these `topicref` elements have the `keys` attribute
   > You may keep all external links in a separate ditamap and reuse the whole map wherever needed.